project-fika/Fika-Plugin/README.md

 ## Setup

-- Fika developer: `git submodule update --init --recursive`
-- Collaborator:
 1. Copy-paste the contents of `EscapeFromTarkov_Data/Managed/` into `References/`
-  2. Copy-paste from Aki.Modules `project/Shared/Hollowed/hollowed.dll` into
+2. Copy-paste from SPT.Modules `project/Shared/Hollowed/hollowed.dll` into
     `References/`

 ## Build